Hall Application Information for Residential Year 2022-23 (Continuing UG Students)

 Important Notes on Hall Measures in Residential Year 2022-23 (last update: 1 April 2022)

-In view of the current pandemic situation, the following arrangements will be made in Residential Year 2021-22 in consideration of the current health and safety measures in 2020-21 and the relevant pandemic circumstances.
-Hall applicants should take note of these measures adopted for Residential Year 2021-22 before submitting an application.
+In view of the current pandemic situation, the following arrangements will be made in the Residential Year 2022-23 in consideration of the current health and safety measures in 2021-22 and the relevant pandemic circumstances.
+Hall applicants should take note of these measures adopted for the Residential Year 2022-23 before submitting an application.

-- Both Hall Transfer and Room Swapping will be suspended;
+- Both Hall Transfer and Room Swapping will be suspended until further notice;

-- No student halls are used for self-quarantine purposes.
-Students who are required to undergo compulsory quarantine as required by the HK government MUST make their own quarantine arrangement to complete the self-quarantine before checking into on-campus accommodation for the entire Residential 2021-22.
-Upon check-in, students will be required to present relevant documents such as passport, flight/train tickets, and quarantine orders issued by the Department of Health for our verification.
-Failure to do the above may delay your check-in procedures.
+- Students who are required to undergo compulsory quarantine as required by the HK government MUST make their own quarantine arrangement to complete the self-quarantine before checking into on-campus accommodation.
+Upon check-in, students will be required to present relevant documents such as passport, flight/train tickets, and quarantine orders issued by the Department of Health for verification.
+Failure to do the above may delay the check-in procedures.
 FAQs on COVID-19 housing arrangement can be found here.

-- Therapy dog trainees are currently residing in UG Hall VII and UG Hall IX.
-Successful hall applicants should take note of this when accepting their hall residence offer.
+- Therapy dog program is offered and the dogs stay in UG Hall VII and UG Hall IX.
+Successful hall applicants should take note of this when accepting their hall offer.

 MORE POINTS TO NOTE: